GlobalLink logo

 AI translation isn’t a set-and-forget solution.
 Hilton benchmarked quality before each language launch and continued auditing after go-live.
 It sampled content, crowdsourced feedback from hotel teams, and used translation memory to reuse common phrases like “one king bed” thousands of times.
 Structured forms allowed stakeholders to flag issues, which language leads categorized into mistranslations, source-text problems, or stylistic concerns.
 Trends informed global fixes such as adjusting model customizations or tweaking the source website code to avoid concatenated strings.
 To adopt this approach, implement sampling audits, assign reviewers, track metrics (error rates, edit distance), and create a formal feedback channel.

-6. Train Your Team for AI-assisted Workflows
+6. Train Your Team for AI-Assisted Workflows

 Many translation errors originate in the source language.
 For example, Hilton found that “play pool” (the game) translated as “play swimming pool.”
 To remedy this, HIlton trained copywriters to use the specific term “billiards,” resulting in reduced errors and improved AI output.
 The lesson: